Weighted boundary limits of the Kobayashi--Fuks metric on h-extendible domains

 where $F'(z)$ is the complex Jacobian matrix of $F$ at $z$.
 This implies that $d\ti s^2_{ \Om}$ is an invariant metric on $ \Om$.

-The Kobayashi--Fuks metric plays an important role in the study of the Bergman representative coordinates, a tool introduced by Bergman in his program of generalizing the Riemann mapping theorem to $\mbb C^n, n>1$.
-This was first observed by \.{Z}ywomir Dinew \cite{Dinew11}.
+The treatment and the study of the Kobayashi--Fuks metric has been fairly new.
+This metric plays an important role in the study of the Bergman representative coordinates, a tool introduced by Bergman in his program of generalizing the Riemann mapping theorem to $\mbb C^n$ for $n>1$.
+This fact was first observed by \.{Z}ywomir Dinew \cite{Dinew11}.
+Dinew, in \cite{Dinew13}, subsequently studied the completeness of this metric on a general class of pseudoconvex domains.
 The boundary behavior of the Kobayashi--Fuks metric and some of its associated invariants have been obtained in \cite{Borah-Kar-2} on strongly pseudoconvex domains by establishing localizations of this metric near holomorphic peak points.
-Recently in \cite{Kar}, by deriving certain boundary estimates for the Kobayashi--Fuks metric on a smoothly bounded planar domain $D$, the existence of geodesic spirals for $d\ti s^2_{D}$ is shown whenever $D$ is non-simply connected.
+Recently, in \cite{Kar}, by deriving certain boundary estimates for the Kobayashi--Fuks metric on a smoothly bounded planar domain $D$, the existence of geodesic spirals for $d\ti s^2_{D}$ is shown whenever $D$ is non-simply connected.